-(2) Building massing/articulation.
-The massing/articulation of buildings should:

-- (a) Avoid unbroken building facades longer than 50 feet. - (b) Provide human-scale features, especially for pedestrians and at lower levels. - (c) Avoid unarticulated and monotonous building facades and window placement. - (3) Building appearance and treatment.
-To the extent not inconsistent with or pre-empted by the state building code, the following should be considered as applicable: - (a) Materials and building treatments that reduce the visibility of the buildings from distant vantage points, and that are compatible with backgrounds and surroundings. - (b) Materials and colors compatible with other quality buildings of similar scale in the vicinity. - (c) Green building technologies and materials, wherever possible, to minimize adverse environmental impacts. - (4) Roofline articulation.
-The design of buildings should: - (a) Provide a variety of building heights and varied roofline articulation that stresses New England vernacular architecture. - (b) Locate taller buildings away from major streets, abutting and off-site single-family residential areas and homes.

-- (5) Landscaping.
-Landscaping criteria are as follows: - (a) All open areas, exclusive of areas to remain in an existing natural state within an OSC-PRD, should be landscaped in an appropriate manner, utilizing both natural and man-made materials such as indigenous grasses, trees, shrubs, and attractive paving materials and outdoor furniture other appropriate elements.

-(b) Deciduous trees should be placed along new and existing streets and ways.
+- (2) Building massing/articulation.
+The massing/articulation of buildings should: - (a) Avoid unbroken building facades longer than 50 feet. - (b) Provide human-scale features, especially for pedestrians and at lower levels. - (c) Avoid unarticulated and monotonous building facades and window placement. - (3) Building appearance and treatment.
+To the extent not inconsistent with or pre-empted by the Sstate Bbuilding Ccode, the following should be considered as applicable: - (a) Materials and building treatments that reduce the visibility of the buildings from distant vantage points, and that are compatible with backgrounds and surroundings. - (b) Materials and colors compatible with other quality buildings of similar scale in the vicinity. - (c) Green building technologies and materials, wherever possible, to minimize adverse environmental impacts. - (4) Roofline articulation.
+The design of buildings should: - (a) Provide a variety of building heights and varied roofline articulation that stresses New England vernacular architecture. - (b) Locate taller buildings away from major streets, abutting and off-site single-family residential areas and homes. - (5) Landscaping.
+Landscaping criteria are as follows: - (a) All open areas, exclusive of areas to remain in an existing natural state within an OSC-PRD, should be landscaped in an appropriate manner, utilizing both natural and man-made materials such as indigenous grasses, trees, shrubs, and attractive paving materials and outdoor furniture other appropriate elements. - (b) Deciduous trees should be placed along new and existing streets and ways.
 Outdoor lighting should be considered in the landscaping plan, and should be designed to complement both man-made and natural elements of the OSC-PRD and adjacent areas.
 Appropriate methods (such as cutoff shields) should be used to avoid glare, light spillover onto abutting property.

-- (c) Intensive, high-quality landscaping or preservation of existing vegetation should be provided within the OSC-PRD where it abuts major streets, existing residential areas, and along internal drives. - (d) Preservation of existing vegetation or tree-lined areas should be maintained. - (e) Parking areas and lots should use landscaping and terracing to break up large areas of pavement and to enhance residential flavor and appearance; trees and shrubs should be used to the maximum extent feasible. - (f) Features such as shade trees, forest trees, and expansive planting areas should be preserved and/or introduced along external property boundaries and on the perimeter of the OSC-PRD itself, to buffer the site from adjoining parcels. - (g) Any lighting in the proposed development shall comply with Lighting Bylaw §125-40.
+- (c) Intensive, high-quality landscaping or preservation of existing vegetation should be provided within the OSC-PRD where it abuts major streets, existing residential areas, and along internal drives. - (d) Preservation of existing vegetation or tree-lined areas should be maintained. - (e) Parking areas and lots should use landscaping and terracing to break up large areas of pavement and to enhance residential flavor and appearance; trees and shrubs should be used to the maximum extent feasible. - (f) Features such as shade trees, forest trees, and expansive planting areas should be preserved and/or introduced along external property boundaries and on the perimeter of the OSC-PRD itself, to buffer the site from adjoining parcels. - (g) Any lighting in the proposed development shall comply with the Lighting provisions of the Bylaw set forth in §125-40. - (h) Area should be designated for storage of plowed snow such that melting snow runoff will not result in undesired contamination or erosion

-6) Pedestrian amenities and recreation.
+(6) Pedestrian amenities and recreation.
 In this category, the design should include the following components/characteristics, appropriate to the land under consideration.